DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 ### New Class Definition

-Above we have defined a new class, but we must define components of the class, and some function that will use that class to make it useful.
-If you looked at the reference page for **Msf::Exploit**  linked earlier you may have noticed there are many characteristics of the module that we can define.
+Above we have defined a new class, but we must define components of the class, and functions that will be part of the new module in order to make it useful.
+If you looked at the reference page for **Msf::Exploit** linked earlier you may have noticed there are many characteristics of a module that we can define.
 But we will be focusing on the few necessary ones to describe the module and make it work.

 #### Ranking
-The first thing that we can include in the module is a <a href="https://docs.metasploit.com/docs/using-metasploit/intermediate/exploit-ranking.html">threat ranking</a>, there are several different rankings defined and they tell us ***how severe and reliable the exploit is***.
+The first thing that we include in the new class is a <a href="https://docs.metasploit.com/docs/using-metasploit/intermediate/exploit-ranking.html">threat ranking</a>, there are several different rankings defined and they tell us **how severe and reliable the exploit is**.

 There are many different rankings that you can chose from, and they are listed below from lowest to highest.
 * **ManualRanking** \- Exploit is unstable or difficult to exploit and is basically a DoS.
 It has a success rate of 15% or lower.
 This rating may be used when a module has no use unless it is specifically configured by the user.